bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Introduction

 \section{Introduction}

-Non-Negative Matrix Factorization (NMF) is a widely used unsupervised technique for dimension reduction and intuitive parts-based representation \citep{lee1999learning}.
-In cancer genomics, Poisson NMF can be applied to mutation counts to model mutational processes with latent factors, assuming that multiple processes contribute additively to tumor genomes \citep{alexandrov2013signatures}.
-Bayesian Poisson NMF allows for uncertainty quantification and the integration of prior knowledge \citep{cemgil2009, schmidt2009}.
+Non-Negative Matrix Factorization (NMF) is a widely used unsupervised technique for dimension reduction and intuitive parts-based representation \citep{lee1999learning}, and is typically formulated with either a Poisson or a Normal likelihood.
+In cancer genomics, Poisson NMF applied to mutation counts assumes that tumor genomes arise from multiple additive mutational processes, with the resulting latent factors termed mutational signatures \citep{alexandrov2013signatures}.
+Within this framework, Bayesian NMF allows for integration of prior knowledge and posterior uncertainty quantification \citep{cemgil2009, schmidt2009}.

-The computational cost of MCMC methods (e.g., Gibbs samplers) for Bayesian NMF grows with the number of samples $G$ (columns), latent factors $N$, and variables $K$ (rows).
-With a Normal likelihood, conditional updates take the form of standard distributions, requiring $(K + G) \times N$ Gibbs updates per iteration, plus updates for residual variance \citep{schmidt2009}.
-In contrast, Bayesian NMF with a Poisson likelihood involves a data augmentation step, called Poisson augmentation, that decomposes each observed count into latent factor-specific counts, introducing $K \times G \times N$ auxiliary latent variables.
-This results in $(K+G+ KG)\times N$ Gibbs updates \citep{cemgil2009}, leading to a substantially higher computational cost.
-With growing sources of publicly available data for the analysis of mutational signatures \citep{international2010international, weinstein2013cancer, icgc2020pan} and a growing reference set of previously discovered signatures \citep{alexandrov2020repertoire}, computational efficiency is a key consideration for work in this field.
+The computational cost of a Gibbs sampler for Bayesian NMF grows with the number of samples $G$ (columns), latent factors $N$, and variables $K$ (rows).
+A Normal likelihood requires approximately $N(K + G)$ updates per iteration \citep{schmidt2009}.
+A Poisson likelihood, however, relies on Poisson augmentation for conditional updates to follow standard distributions.
+Each observed count is decomposed into latent factor-specific counts, introducing $NKG$ auxiliary parameters.
+This requires $N(K+G+KG)$ updates per iteration \citep{cemgil2009}, resulting in a substantially higher computational cost.
+With growing publicly available data sources \citep{international2010international, weinstein2013cancer, icgc2020pan} and an expanding set of previously discovered signatures \citep{alexandrov2020repertoire}, computational efficiency is a central constraint in large-scale mutational signature analysis.